zacharski/arduino/README.md

 #### Activities

 The sole thing you will be doing is building and programming devices.
 There will be approximately a dozen core experiments and each experiments has a number of remixes you can do to earn XP.
 For example, the first task we will do is to build a device that blinks an LED light.
 The remixes of that task including blinking two LED lights and blinking 2 LED lights in a particular pattern.
 You gain XP for each of those remixes.
+The exact XP for each remix is shown in the experience point spreadsheet.

 The final activity is a creative project, which will be explained mid-semester.